 The Wallace Corporation

-Who said a reception desk cannot be just a horizontal opening in a wall?
-This is the moment we knew we have to be ready for the interiors of the Wallace Corporation to blow our minds.
+Who said a reception desk couldn't just be a horizontal opening in a wall?
+At this moment, we knew our minds were about to get rattled by the subtle brilliance behind the interiors of the Wallace Corporation.

-This particular spatial structure was Barozzi Veiga's Unbuilt Museum Project immortalisation.
-The architect’s reaction to the fact that his creation appeared in the anticipated Hollywood movie was following:
+This particular spatial structure was an immortalization of Barozzi Veiga's Unbuilt Museum Project.
+The architect’s reaction to the fact that his creation appeared in the anticipated Hollywood movie was the following: